-Michael Williams is an Academy and Emmy Award winning producer and co-owner of Scout Productions.
-Over the course of his career, Michael has achieved considerable industry recognition, including an Oscar for producing Errol Morris’ documentary The Fog of War, an Emmy for executive producing the barrier-breaking Queer Eye for the Straight Guy, and most recently, an Emmy for OWN: Oprah Winfrey Network’s Home Made Simple.
-Queer Eye, in particular, also earned Michael the 2004 PGA Producer of the Year Award, and would go on to air in over 120 countries.
-He is currently executive producing an all new Queer Eye, set to premiere on Netflix in early 2018.
+Michael Williams is an Academy Award and five time Emmy Award winning producer and co-owner of Scout Productions.
+Over the course of his career, Michael has achieved considerable industry recognition, including an Oscar for producing Errol Morris’ documentary The Fog of War, Emmys for producing the original barrier-breaking Queer Eye for the Straight Guy on Bravo and most recently for the Netflix’s reboot Queer Eye which is currently shooting its third season.

-Beyond The Fog of War, Michael’s collaborations with documentary auteur Errol Morris also includes the award-winning feature documentary Mr. Death: The Rise and Fall of Fred A. Leuchter, Jr., as well as the acclaimed television series First Person for Bravo and IFC.
-Michael’s previous features include Brad Anderson’s thrillers Session 9 and Transsiberian, which starred Sir Ben Kingsley, Emily Mortimer, and Woody Harrelson.
+Besides The Fog of War, Michael’s collaborations with Errol Morris include the award-winning feature documentary Mr. Death: The Rise and Fall of Fred A. Leuchter, Jr., as well as the acclaimed television series First Person for Bravo and IFC.
+Michael’s previous features include Brad Anderson’s thrillers Session 9 and Transsiberian.

 Rob Eric is an Emmy Award winning television producer, film producer and author who has developed and created media for screens large and small alongside producing partners Michael Williams and David Collins for over ten years.
-He has produced for networks such as ABC, CBS, ABC Family, Bravo, HGTV, OWN, HBO, SONY, and Netflix, among others, with work ranging from interview and documentary series to makeover series to game shows.
-More recently, he has also developed scripted series with partners such as Sony Pictures Television, Left Bank Pictures, Flower Films, and Court Five Productions.
+He has produced for Netflix, NBC Universal, ABC, Bravo, HGTV, OWN, HBO, SONY, among others, with work ranging from interview and documentary series to makeover series to game shows.
+His latest project, the reboot of Queer Eye, just one the three Emmys and the Television Critics Award for best unscripted/ reality series.
+He has developed scripted series with partners such as Sony Pictures Television, Left Bank Pictures, Flower Films, and Court Five Productions.